OpenTTD/website/_posts/2024-03-02-social-integration.md

 When the game starts, it is validated that the plugins are signed off by OpenTTD, and if they are, they are loaded.
 The first step for the plugin is to check whether the social platform is running.
 If so, it starts the integration with that platform.
-A plugin can only integrate with a platform that is running when OpenTTD starts; so make sure Steam, Discord, or GOG Galaxy is already running before you start OpenTTD.
+A plugin can only integrate with a platform that is running when OpenTTD starts; so make sure Steam, Discord, and/or GOG Galaxy is already running before you start OpenTTD.

 Under "Game Options" -> "Social", you will find whether the integration is running.